 Can You Become Addicted to Ultram (Tramadol)?

-Ultram® is among the brand name versions of generic Opioid painkiller, Tramadol.
+Ultram® is among the brand name versions of the Opioid painkiller, Tramadol.
 Other brand names include ConZip®, FusePaq Synapryn®, Rybix®, Ryzolt®, and Ultracet® with acetaminophen.
-Typically, the drug has been prescribed to treat moderate to moderately severe pain.
+Typically, the drug has been prescribed to treat moderate to severe pain.
 The chemical structure of Tramadol is similar to Codeine and is, likewise, among the weaker-acting Opioids on the market.
 However, the risk of developing an Ultram addiction remains high due to the way prescription Opioids interact with receptors in the brain.

 Soon after receiving FDA approval in 1995, the Drug Enforcement Administration (DEA) began issuing reports of high rates of diversion for illicit use and high rates of pill abuse (Tramadol became a Schedule IV substance in 2014).
 In the following years, the FDA adjusted the warning label to inform patients that Tramadol “may induce psychic and physical dependence of the Morphine-type (μ-Opioid).”
 Developing an Ultram dependence may be more likely among senior citizens, who are more likely to receive long-term prescriptions for the medication.